 Over the next few years, a housing development and school were built atop the canal zone.
 In 1957, city engineers accidentally breached the canal wall while digging a gravel bed for sewage pipes.
 Heavy rains subsequently flooded the dump and forced large quantities of toxic chemicals to leach out into the soil above, just beneath the Love Canal community.
 Eventually, what was once a leak became a toxic pool of “blue goo” which spread, sometimes filling backyards and basements of residents’ homes.
 Over the years, community residents “tolerated” their trees and gardens turning black and dying, rocks and clumps of soil that would just suddenly explode, their children returning from play with caustic burns of their hands and faces, and a ceaseless “choking” quality in the air.

-Not until 1976, when several local reporters had the community’s sump pumps tested (finding evidence of benzene and dioxin), and a third Michael Brown) who conducted a door to door survey, was the truth of Love Canal “leaked” out to the world.
+Not until 1976, when several local reporters had the community’s sump pumps tested (finding evidence of benzene and dioxin), and a third investigator (Michael Brown) who conducted a door to door survey, was the truth of Love Canal “leaked” out to the world.
 The survey revealed a high incidence of birth defects, health problems and, especially, miscarriages.
 The chemical company owners denied that their toxic waste dump had anything to do with the maladies.
 Love Canal, once ignored for decades, was now a major media event.

 Soon after this, the state launched an official investigation, declaring Love Canal an “unprecedented emergency” (it was the first human-caused, federally declared “disaster area”).
 In 1979, results of a government examination of residents showed elevated white blood cell counts (a precursor condition for leukemia) and widespread chromosomal damage.
 Some 800 families were relocated and compensated